SAML Authentication Overview

 Requires that the Require Encryption on Assertion property is enabled for your Control Hub organization and that the IdP is configured to encrypt the SAML assertion.

-As a best practice, StreamSets recommends uploading the StreamSets certificate to your IdP.
+As a best practice, we recommend uploading the IBM StreamSets certificate to your IdP.
 However, if you do not want to use either functionality, you can skip uploading the certificate.

-Note: If you download the StreamSets SAML metadata file from Control Hub when the Require Encryption on Assertion property is enabled, then the metadata file automatically includes the StreamSets certificate.
+Note: If you download the IBM StreamSets SAML metadata file from Control Hub when the Require Encryption on Assertion property is enabled, then the metadata file automatically includes the IBM StreamSets certificate.

 Each service provider certificate has an expiration date.
 You can create a new certificate and then rotate the certificate in your IdP when the expiration date approaches.